fmorriso/angular-tutorial-homes/README.md

    1. Navigate to Editor > Code Style > HTML.
    1. Change Quote Style: In the "Other" tab, look for the Attribute quotes setting and select Single.
    1. Apply Changes: Click Apply and then OK.

+1. As part of Video #4, you have to use the short URL mentioned in that video to go get the CSS styles for the various components as well as the overall application.
+When you see styles for the `Details` component, ignore them until you have finished video #5.

 ## Tools Used

 | Tool             |  Version |